HBM/node-jet/examples/todo/README.md

 ```

 The Jet [Daemon](https://github.com/lipp/node-jet/blob/master/doc/daemon.md) uses Websockets
-for communication and is hooked up into the webserver so that
+for communication and is hooked up to the webserver so that
 both listen on the same port.
 If required, the Daemon may run on a different port or even on another
 machine.